Are You Proud to be an American?

 This last weekend my heart broke when I heard the news reports stating that the National Football League players had decided to kneel for the National Anthem rather than stand with their hands over their hearts.
 This comes after America is choosing to remove history from our country with the removal of statues of some of the great men who fought so very hard to protect our country.
 This comes as we become a divided nation wondering if whites and blacks are treated fairly and equally or if we simply oppress black people.
 This week I have come to these conclusions: 1.
 We stand as respect, to honor, and to remember.
-2. We have monuments to remember the moments and to learn from the past so that we don’t commit the same mistakes.
+2. We have monuments to remember moments and to learn from the past.
+This is so we don’t commit the same mistakes.
 And 3.
 We are only a nation as divided as we choose to be.

 We Stand as Respect, to Honor and Remember